 3. Set Up Your Script

-Your Trading Account (subaccount) holds USDC collateral.
-Use the onchain view function to get its address:The primary subaccount is auto-created on your first deposit.
+Your Trading Account (subaccount) holds USDC collateral used to fund a vault.The primary subaccount is auto-created on your first deposit.
 You don’t need to create it manually.

 5. Mint Testnet USDC